farid-hadi/install-wp/README.md

 ```
 cd ~/install-wp/
-sudo ./install-wp.sh -docroot /var/www/wordpress/public_html --apache2
+sudo ./install-wp.sh --document-root /var/www/wordpress/public_html --apache2
 ```

-The above will not create a server block but will set the correct file permissions so that Apache can access and serve the files.
+The above will not create a virtual host but will set the correct file permissions so that Apache can access and serve the files.